mwllgr/fhem-waterkotte-resuemat-cd4/README.md

 The bytes between `17` and `10` are the received data bytes.
 In that case, it would be `00`, because address `00e3` is the field "Ww-Abschaltung" (German for 'Warm water disabled').
 At the time of the request, warm water was enabled, so the answer is `0`, not `1`.
 `7200` is the checksum once again.

+### Calculating a CRC-16
+Some people at the IP-Symcom forums already created [two PHP scripts to calculate the CRC-16](https://www.symcon.de/forum/threads/2092-ComPort-und-Waterkotte-abfragen/page2).
+Alternatively, you can look on the web for scripts/pages that can calculate a `CRC16_BUYPASS` or a custom CRC-16.
+Here are the parameters:

+CRC-Order: `16`
+Input type: `Hex`
+Polynomial: `0x8005`
+Initial value: `0x0`
+LSB/Final Xor Value: `0x0`
+Input/data reflected/reversed: `No`
+Result reflected/reversed: `No`

+For me, [crccalc.com](https://crccalc.com/?crc=01%2015%200000%200002&method=crc16&datatype=hex) worked well.
+Just enter the part of the command between `10 02` and `10 03` - that would be the CMD, the start address and the bytes to be read after the start address.
+Make sure to choose CRC-16, the correct result is `CRC-16/BUYPASS`.

 ### Data types
   * Floats -----> IEEE float notation (4 byte)